NE204-Fall2018/NE204-Fall2018.github.io/content/pages/syllabus.md

  - Be capable of collecting digital signals from radiation detector systems and implementing forementioned techniques in software.
- - Understand the theory behind signal generation and charge transport in semiconductor detector systems, and be capable of evaluating semiconductors vis-a-vis signal shape and charge transport properties.
+ - Understand the theory behind signal generation and charge transport in semiconductor detector systems and be capable of evaluating semiconductor detectors vis-a-vis signal shape and charge transport properties.
- - Be familiar with and capable of characterizing multi-channel radiation detector systems.
+ - Be capable of collecting data from and characterizing multi-channel radiation detector systems.
  - Be familiar with gamma-ray imaging techniques, including collimated and collimator-less modalities.
  - Understand from experience the challenges associated with advanced radiation detection systems, including high data rates, configuration of multichannel systems, and reliability for advanced applications.
- - be proficient with modern software tools for the effective communication of scientific investigation, with knowledge of how to produce, replicate, and review scientific work.
+ - Be proficient with modern software tools for the effective communication of scientific investigation, and have experience producing and reviewing replicable scientific work.

 ### Topics Covered